Assystant/SpotAxis/README.md

 SpotAxis is an Open-source (MIT Licensed) Applicant Tracking System to streamline your hiring process.

-Our vision is to create the most adapted open-source Applicant Tracking System (ATS) that helps businesses manage the entire recruitment process, from attracting candidates to scheduling interviews, making hiring decisions and onboarding.
+Our vision is to create the most adapted open-source Applicant Tracking System (ATS) that helps businesses to seamlessly manage the entire recruitment process, from attracting candidates to scheduling interviews, making hiring decisions and onboarding.

 ## SpotAxis can satisfy the use cases of two types of users ##

 ### 1. End users(Companies): ###
-These are organizations who want to directly manage their own recruitment process using Spotaxis.
+These are organizations that want to directly manage their own recruitment process using Spotaxis.

 The key features for end users include the following
 1. Post jobs and maintain job templates